Spider-Woman (Gwen Stacy): Gwenom

-Earth-616
+Spider-Geddon

 After serving her prison time, Gwen is informed the Inheritors have returned and joins the "Spider-Geddon" storyline.
 At one point, she is believed by the others to be killed in an explosion.
 In truth, she survives the explosion but is stranded on Earth-3109, her dimensional transportation device now damaged.
 The Gwen of that world, who operates as the heroic Green Goblin, creates a new dimensional teleportation device and Earth-65 Gwen returns to the fight against the Inheritors.
 During the final battle, Miles Morales wonders if Gwen is a ghost after seeing her lost in an explosion, inspiring the new nickname "Ghost-Spider." and later travels to Earth-90214 after the death of Spider-Man Noir to consult his loved ones while dressed as an airline pilot.

 Back on Earth-65, Gwen tries to return to her normal life of superhero activities, drumming with the Mary Janes, and attempting to rekindle her relationships with friend Harry Osborn and her father George.
 Without her secret identity, things prove challenging, leading to judgments from the public and regular attacks by criminals like the Man-Wolf.
 Additionally, her symbiote starts causing massive headaches while dropping parts of itself as "gummy spiders."
 Since Elsa Brock has disappeared from public life, Gwen travels to Earth-616 to find her counterpart Eddie Brock.
 Peter Parker of Earth-616, now a teacher at Empire State University, volunteers to analyze the symbiote since his world's Eddie Brock is not a scientist.
 The two heroes then save people from the villain Swarm and Gwen is asked who she is.
 Since this universe already has a Spider-Woman, Gwen decides she needs a new name.
 Considering how so many of her multiverse counterparts are dead, as if "Death loves Gwen Stacy," she decides to adopt her "Ghost-Spider" nickname as a new official alias.

+Ghost-Spider

-Realizing her secret identity is intact in this dimension, Gwen decides to attend college peacefully on Earth-616 without worrying about villains attacking.
-With Peter's help, she enrolls in Empire State University, explaining to school admissions that she comes from another dimension.
+Realizing her secret identity is intact in this dimension, Gwen decides to attend college peacefully on Earth-616 without worrying about villains attacking; with Peter's help, she enrolls in Empire State University, explaining to school admissions that she comes from another dimension.
 This, along with her test records and Parker vouching for her, earns Gwen enrollment and a scholarship that applies to visitors from other worlds and dimensions.
 Gwen begins regularly attending classes while "commuting" back and forth from her own Earth, regularly encountering Peter.
-In costume, she fights menaces on both worlds, including Miles Warren, whose unhealthy obsession with the Earth-616 Gwen Stacy led to him becoming the villainous Jackal.
+In costume, she fights menaces on both worlds, including Miles Warren whose unhealthy obsession with the Earth-616 Gwen Stacy led to his becoming the villainous Jackal.

+Gwenom vs. Carnage

+While temporarily blackmailed away from Earth-65 to Earth-616 by her reality's incestuous supervillain influencers Susan and Johnny Storm, posing as Doctor Doom, over the "King in Black" storyline, the lesbian Mary Jane Watson of Earth-65 (not-so-secretly in love with Gwen) is also stranded on Earth-616 with her, where she is infected by Knull and becomes Carnage.